 Herbs and spices can often take up more room in your pantry than you think.
 By using magnetic spice tins that sit on your fridge, you can create more space in your pantry and fill unoccupied spots on your fridge.
 You can buy magnetic tins, or you can make your own using old jam jars or other containers.
 All you need to do is apply a strong magnet to the back of your container, stick it to your fridge, and voila!

 If you still don’t have enough room in your pantry, try using old magazine racks to hold your baking supplies and plastic bags.
-Wire magazine racks can sit on your pantry door without taking up much-needed room inside, and they can hang perfectly in your cupboard using Command™ Large Picture Hanging Strips (which can hold up to 7.2kg!).
-These are usually available from your local supermarket or hardware store and can be easily removed when you move out without damaging your walls – perfect for rentals!
+Wire magazine racks can sit on your pantry door without taking up much-needed room inside just make sure they can be easily removed without damaging your walls for when you move out.

 Kitchen cupboards are great as storage units, but they can be improved by using over-door baskets or containers.
 These can be bought from your local discount or department store and easily hang over cupboards doors, holding everything from cleaning products to condiments.